When Employers Add Value: Making Benefits Work for Small Businesses

 |---|---|

-| Enhance benefits without big budget impact | Offer voluntary life or accident coverage employees can opt into |
+| Enhance benefits without major budget impact | Offer voluntary life or accident coverage employees can opt into |

-| Support high-deductible health plan members | Pair with supplemental accident or hospital indemnity coverage |
+| Support employees on high-deductible health plans | Pair medical coverage with supplemental accident or hospital indemnity options |

-| Attract and retain skilled workers | Promote financial protection options as part of total rewards |
+| Improve recruiting and retention | Position protection benefits as part of a clear total rewards strategy |

 Quick Check: What’s a key benefit of voluntary plans for small employers?